ldurback/NonCommutativeCalculusOfVariations/README.md

 ## The Form of the Kinetic Energy (to do)

-## The relationship between epsilon and depsilon
+## The relationship between z and dz

 Define